 FreeAPS is a version of Loop forked by Ivan Valkou and Kirill Chekanov.
-FreeAPS provides the user some features not found in Loop 2.2.x at the time of the fork, some additional in-app selectable options, and provides support for more types of CGM.
+FreeAPS provides an alternative implementation of automatic bolusing (called SMB in FreeAPS) along with some additional in-app selectable options, and provides support for more types of CGM.

-Because FreeAPS is widely used, the Loop and Learn team have taken over maintenance after Ivan announced he was freezing his fork in early 2021.
+Because FreeAPS was widely used, the Loop and Learn team took over maintenance after Ivan announced he was freezing his fork in early 2021.

 The release notes for FreeAPS, after it was moved to the loopnlearn github repository, can be found at FreeAPS Releases